hptechdesign/lv_port_linux_frame_buffer/README.md

 ----

-Derived from the LVGL Framebuffer Demo project and its related sub modules:
+The base display project was derived from the LVGL Framebuffer Demo project and its related sub modules:
 [https://github.com/lvgl/lv_port_linux_frame_buffer.git].

 See this blog post for a step by step tutorial for deriving from scratch: